-While the program is now available on the link below, Public Sector agencies will be contacting their employees to advise how they wish their employees to access the program, how they wish completion to be recorded, and any other agency requirements.
+While the program is now available at the link below, South Australian Public Sector agencies are responsible for advising their employees as to how they should access and record their completion of the program, as well as any other agency requirements that may be applicable.

 The Code is divided into four sections:

 - Application of the Code, including the roles of chief executives and other organisational leaders

 - Four foundations of public service: Democracy, Impartiality, Accountability, and Diversity

 - The Public Sector Values

 - The Professional Conduct Standards – the Code’s disciplinary provisions, and contravening these standards is defined as misconductin the PS Act.